kristianmagas/teams-for-linux/app/sound/README.md

 be easy to implement the changes in the original project.

 ## Known issues
-- In `DefaultPlayer` the `Stop` method should be used to stop current playback.
-The issue is that kill command used to stop the process kill's only the subshell created by the `spawn` command, but not the playback process.
-In most scenarios this is unnoticeable, but when second ringer is used the ringtone sound can keep playing for up to 8 seconds after the call has been accepted/declined.
 - Selecting output device is not tested on Mac and might not work.